 If you are a defendant in a civil case, you are not required to have an attorney to file a case or case documents in the Circuit Civil Department.
 Please understand that the Clerk’s Office cannot by law offer any legal advice or assistance.

 A Summons and Complaint are legal documents that start a legal action.
 A Summons is served on a person involved in a legal proceeding to inform the individual that he or she must answer the Complaint.
-The Complaint explains how violations of civil laws caused a loss or injury to another party.
-It also identifies the person who committed these violations.

 Someone who is served with these documents and accused in the Complaint of violating civil laws is called the Defendant in the case.
 The party who files a Complaint claiming to have suffered loss or injury is called the Plaintiff in the case.
 Cases can often have multiple Plaintiffs and Defendants.